fatlard1993/vanilla-bean-components/styled/README.md

 });
 ```

-Supports all top-level components as named functions:
+All top-level components are available as named functions:

 ```js
 const MyStyledComponent = styled.Button(